 « this aquatic suspension is almost a world apart, the light that diffracts underwater dresses it with zebra striations.
 A visually fascinating world. »

 When I approach a project, it’s never short-term.
 For 35 years I have been working on the theme of « Landscape in Motion » or « Body and Water ».
 Through this research on the body and water, there is a social side and a more aesthetic part, the state of weightlessness, and fluidity; this letting go, this well-being for many, this aquatic suspension is almost a world apart, the light that diffracts under water dresses it with zebra striations.
 A visually fascinating world.

 Molitor is part of the social part of this work.
-It is a probe on an era, which highlights in return, the difference with ours, to a few decades.
+It is a probe into an era, that highlights in return, the difference with ours, over a few decades.
 The surprise effect quickly gives way to the questioning of our forgotten freedoms (no bathing caps, smoking around the basins, women with bare breasts, etc.).
 In 1985, it was easy to take pictures of people in a swimming pool.
 There was no need for authorization and no swimmer instructor came to ask me questions…

 This spirit of freedom echoes astonishingly today, hence the success of these photos.
 People are really surprised to see so much freedom in France.
 It marks a bygone era… Since the reopening of Molitor in 2014, I have continued to photograph this place.
 It’s a Polaroid work in an 80s aesthetic.
 Often I started a series without knowing why, without photographic duty, just by instinct, unconsciously and I drew the thread, time and maturity did the rest.
 I work on several subjects that touch me, and all of them are becoming more refined and evolving.
 As in painting, there are times when our sensibility changes.